Skip to main content

 How to Run Multiple Gunbot Instances

-Running multiple instances of Gunbot is a straightforward process.
-By duplicating the Gunbot folder for each instance and ensuring distinct settings, you can efficiently operate multiple bots.
+Running multiple instances of Gunbot is straightforward: duplicate the Gunbot folder for each instance and assign distinct settings so each bot runs independently.

 In most cases, a single Gunbot instance is enough.
-A single Gunbot can trade many assets, on many exchanges.
+One Gunbot can trade many assets on many exchanges.

-Splitting up to multiple instances can be useful to spread risk, operate nearer to an exchange, optimize processing speed, or similar setup tuning.
+Multiple instances can be useful for spreading risk, operating nearer to an exchange, optimizing processing speed, or other setup tuning.

 Step 1: Duplicate the Gunbot Folder

 For each instance of Gunbot you want to run, create a copy of the Gunbot folder.
-This ensures that each instance operates independently without interfering with the others.
+This ensures each instance operates independently without interfering with others.

-• Naming Your Instances: When duplicating the Gunbot folder, consider renaming each folder to reflect the strategy or exchange used.
-For example, Gunbot-Binance-BTC or Gunbot-Kraken-ETH.
-This helps to easily identify which instance you are working with, especially when running multiple bots simultaneously.
+• Naming Your Instances: When duplicating the Gunbot folder, consider renaming each folder to reflect the strategy or exchange used, such as Gunbot-Binance-BTC or Gunbot-Kraken-ETH.
+This makes it easy to identify each instance when running multiple bots.

-• Backup: Before making any changes, it's always a good idea to back up your configuration files.
-In case something goes wrong, you can easily restore your settings without losing progress.
+• Backup: Before making changes, back up your configuration files so you can restore your settings if something goes wrong.

 Step 2: Unique Configuration for Each Instance

 Each Gunbot instance must have unique settings to function correctly.
-Pay special attention to the following parameters:
+Pay special attention to these parameters:

 • Port Settings: The port setting, found in both the GUI and ws sections, must be unique for each instance.
-This allows you to access the GUI of each instance separately on localhost via the specified port.
+This lets you access each GUI on localhost with a different port.

-• Example: If your first instance is using port 5000, set the next instance to 5001.
+• Example: If your first instance uses port 5000, set the next instance to 5001.
 Avoid conflicts by incrementing the port number for each new instance.

 • Clientport Setting: In the ws section, ensure that the clientport is distinct for each instance.
-This is necessary for websocket communication.
+This is required for WebSocket communication.

 • Example: If one instance uses clientport 5020, the next should use 5021.
-Keep track of your port numbers to avoid any accidental overlaps.
+Track your port numbers to avoid overlaps.

-• Telegram Token: The TOKEN in the bot section is crucial for Telegram notifications.
+• Telegram Token: The TOKEN in the bot section is used for Telegram notifications.
 Each instance should have its own unique token.

-• Database Paths: If you're using the built-in database, make sure each instance is set to use a different file path.
-Otherwise, instances may overwrite each other's data.
+• Database Paths: If you're using the built-in database, make sure each instance uses a different file path.
+Otherwise, instances can overwrite each other's data.

-• Log Files: Consider customizing the log file paths for each instance.
-This helps in troubleshooting, allowing you to easily identify which instance encountered an issue.
+• Log Files: Consider customizing log file paths for each instance.
+This helps with troubleshooting so you can identify which instance encountered an issue.

 Step 3: Edit the config.js File for Each Trading Bot

 To make these changes, use a text editor like Notepad++.
-Carefully edit the config.js file in each Gunbot folder, ensuring that the above parameters are unique for each instance.
+Carefully edit the config.js file in each Gunbot folder, ensuring the parameters above are unique for each instance.

-• Organize Your Configurations: Group all instance-specific settings (like ports, tokens, and paths) near the top of your configuration file.
-This will make future edits easier, especially when scaling up to multiple instances.
+• Organize Your Configurations: Group instance-specific settings (like ports, tokens, and paths) near the top of your configuration file.
+This makes future edits easier, especially when scaling up.

-• Configuration Variables: If you find yourself frequently adjusting the same settings across multiple instances, consider creating a template configuration file with placeholders.
-This can save time when setting up new instances by allowing you to quickly replace the placeholders with instance-specific details.
+• Configuration Variables: If you frequently adjust the same settings across multiple instances, consider creating a template configuration file with placeholders.
+This saves time when setting up new instances by letting you replace placeholders with instance-specific details.

 info